bengtan/email-untracker/README.md

 * Crawl images and embed them into the email.
 This can stop image-based tracking for all images, not just spy pixels.
 * ‘Deep inspection’ mode &mdash;  Crawls all links and images and report any which are trackers.
 Useful for detecting new, unknown trackers.
 * Crawling via a HTTP proxy (or tor?)
+* Coverage of more mailing list providers and tracking pixels.

 ## Open source, not open contribution